Proposals to expand Oak Grove College

 It is also proposed that this project includes for the replacement of a modular classroom which is currently used by Oak Grove but is placed on an adjacent County Council site.

 Oak Grove College is a Special School in Worthing offering SEND provision for children and young people with Special Education Needs and Disabilities (SEND).
 The school offers generic SEND provision for those aged between 11 and 16, and complex needs provision for those aged between 16 and 19.
+All pupils attending the school have an education, health and care plan.
 The school size has increased over recent years with a new four class modular block added in 2022.
 Current planned places at Oak Grove are 278.

 The Pines site is owned by West Sussex County Council and was formerly used for Adults with Learning Difficulties.
 It is approximately 1 mile from Oak Grove College.